himazawa/bento/README.md

 ## Installation with Docker Compose

-To be able to quickly deploy multiple instance of bento we decided to write a `docker-compose` this isn't only for style but we also added a collaborative pad, `codimd`.
-During our wourk we have the need to share informations on the target so we decided to implement in bento the solution we use dailies.
+To be able to quickly deploy multiple instances of bento we decided to write a `docker-compose` file.

+This isn't only for style but we also added a collaborative pad, `codimd`.

+During our work we have the need to share informations on the target so we decided to implement in bento the solution we use daily.

-The pad is exposed by default on port `3000`.\
+The pad is exposed by default on port `3000`.

 ![codimd](https://i.imgur.com/mbGqZeu.png)